netscaler/ADC-scripts/docs/modules/netscaler-gslb-vserver-module.md

-# netscaler\_gslb\_vserver - Configure gslb vserver entities in Netscaler.
+# netscaler\_gslb\_vserver - Configure gslb vserver entities in NetScaler.

 New in Ansible 2.4.0

 ## Synopsis

-* Configure gslb vserver entities in Netscaler.
+* Configure gslb vserver entities in NetScaler.

 ## Requirements (on host that executes module)